Link to Brentford High Street Project

 The 1906 Kelly's directory shows a Mrs Taylor living at Fairford House, Windmill Road.

 The 1911 census shows no. 93 Windmill Road had 9 rooms and was recorded between numbers 89 and 99, no evidence of a no. 91, 95 or 97.
-No. 93 was occupied by Sarah Emma Taylor, widow, and her four youngest children: Edith Marian, 33, no occupation recorded; Louise George, 31, company secretary to a wine merchant; Richard Grew, 27, no occupation recorded; Frank Percival, 25, architect’s assistant.
-The census also shows Sarah Emma had 9 children of whom 8 survived: this explains the Monumental Inscription for Richard Grew as “seventh son”, only five elder brothers are known of, the sixth must have died in infancy.
+No. 93 was occupied by Sarah Emma Taylor, widow, and her four youngest children: Edith Marian, 33, no occupation recorded; Louise George, 31, company secretary to a wine merchant; Richard Grew, 27, no occupation recorded; Frank Percival, 25, architect's assistant.
+The census also shows Sarah Emma had 9 children of whom 8 survived, Stanley Charles, sixth son, died in infancy: this explains the Monumental Inscription for Richard Grew as "seventh son".

 The 1914 trade directory (Kelly's) shows 93 Windmill Road occupied by Mrs Taylor.
 Emma Sarah died on July 22 1922, aged 76 and was buried in her husband's grave at South Ealing Cemetery (MI).